-CIRM's investment in capital assets decreased from \$196,344 to \$162,606 at June 30, 2015 (net of accumulated depreciation).
-Capital asset activity during the current fiscal year was due to an acquisition of \$31,828 and depreciation expense of \$65,566.
+CIRM's investment in capital assets decreased from \$162,606 to \$113,003 at June 30, 2016 (net of accumulated depreciation).
+Capital asset activity during the current fiscal year was due to net acquisitions of \$7,668 and depreciation expense of \$57,271.
+See discussion above in Government-Wide Financial Analysis regarding the investment of CIRM grants.

-Additional information on CIRM's capital assets can be found in Note 4 of this report.
+Additional information on CIRM's capital assets can be found in Note 4 to the financial statements.